Frisco Fall Fest returns to Main Street

 “This is a special event,” said Gilbertson.
 “The chefs and artists who participate in this event come from within the community.
 The products sold at this event are as unique as the people who are creating them.
 When you buy from our local artists and restaurants, the money stays in the community.”

 Many restaurants, such as Rio Grande, are bringing menus to Fall Fest that were created specifically for the event.
-On a daily basis, consumers typically visit one restaurant — two, on occasion.
+On a weekly basis, consumers typically visit one restaurant — two, on occasion.
 At Fall Fest consumers are able to try numerous local menus in a single day.

 “This is the perfect opportunity for us to personally get to know other businesses in Frisco,” said Aaron Lentz, general manager at Rio Grande.
 “We can interact with them and the community too.
 We can see the local group of people that tour Main Street frequently.
 Our restaurant isn’t in the middle of Main Street, so it’s helpful to educate locals on our restaurant.”